lavalink-devs/youtube-source/README.md

 > If you do not have a refresh token, then do not supply one.
 The source will output your refresh token into your terminal upon
 > successfully completing the OAuth flow at least **once**.
 If you do not see your token, you may need to configure your
 > logging (see above note).

+You can instruct `youtube-source` to use OAuth with the following:

 ### Lavaplayer
 ```java